junyanxu/Python-Heston-Option-Pricer/readme.md

 Author: Junyan Xu
-Date:   Nov 1st, 2016
+Date:   Dec 1st, 2016

-# Heston Model Pricing Library Documentation v1.1
+# Heston Model Pricing Library

 ## 1. Module Introduction

-The library is designed for three main functions:
-    1. Fast Pricing
+The library is designed for providing fast C++ implementation of Heston model pricer.
+You can download the library to easily compute all kinds of Heston model variaties.
+Currently the package support the pricing of:
+    1. Normal B-S model option
-    2. Data Handling
+    2. Heston model
-    3. Calibration
-The following content are brief introduction to the implementation of the corresponding modules and their usage
+    3. Heston model with Gaussian jumps(for vol surface calibration before discrete event)
+    4. Two-regime Heston model with Gaussian jumps
+The $\alpha$ in the formula is set to be 1.5 while the integral range is set to be $[-2000, 2000]$.
+It is recommended that you can choose StepSize to be 0.4.

 ## 2. Pricing Module

+### Installation
-The pricing module is implemented in C so it has faster computation speed than directly implementing in Python.
+The pricing module is implemented in C++ so it has faster computation speed than directly implementing in Python.
 To begin with you need to install GNU Scientific Library in your PC.
 After download latest [GSL](http://ftp://ftp.gnu.org/gnu/gsl/), extract the .tar.gz or .zip into a directory.
-Now we start to install this C library
+Now we start to install this C++ library
     1. cd to the directory, type following command into terminal
 ```
 ./configure